elaforge/karya/doc/INSTALL.md

 ## 音, Im, Synth

 These are all names for the incomplete offline synthesizer.
 It requires a bunch of extra dependencies.
-To build, turn on Shake.Config.enableSynth, and install the VST.
+To build, turn on `Shake.Config.enableSynth`, and install the VST.
 You'll need additional dependencies, and apparently cabal doesn't let you pick the .cabal file, so:

     cp doc/all-deps.cabal karya.cabal
     cabal install --only-dependencies